 Have a complaint concerning UWPCE?
 Please contact us so that we can connect you with the appropriate staff member to discuss.

-In addition, Office of the Ombud may be of assistance in resolving conflicts, and the University Complaint Investigation and Resolution Office (UCIRO) investigates complaints that a University employee has violated the University's non-discrimination or non-retaliation policies.
+The Office of the Ombud may also be of assistance in resolving conflicts, and the University Complaint Investigation and Resolution Office (UCIRO) investigates complaints that a University employee has violated the University's non-discrimination or non-retaliation policies.

 The Washington Student Achievement Council (WSAC) has authority to investigate student complaints against specific schools.
 WSAC may not be able to investigate every student complaint.
 Learn about the WSAC complaint process.